s5546/logParser/README.md

 	turn console on and off

-innovate
+- innovate

-	Grep's a native linux command and about 2-4x faster than this, so what can this offer?
+	- Grep's a native linux command and about 2-4x faster than this, so what can this offer?

-		I probably can't match it for speed (at least with a single thread), since I'm on python (or is that just an excuse? idk)
+		- I probably can't match it for speed (at least with a single thread), since I'm on python (or is that just an excuse? idk)

-		we occasionally beat grep on multiple file searches
+		- we occasionally beat grep on multiple file searches

-	ideas (not necessarily practical ones):
+	- ideas (not necessarily practical ones):

-		Sorter (a-z, z-a, more?)
+		- Sorter (a-z, z-a, more?)

-		Really drive home that userfriendliness
+		- Really drive home that userfriendliness

-			Multithreading?
+			- Multithreading?
 Grep is not multithreaded, and while there are ways to use it with multiple threads- they're complicated, and an average end-user won't know how to use them (if they even realize multithreading is a thing)

-Protect from zip bombs
+- Protect from zip bombs

-	A fourm post I found suggested checking the size of the tmp folder, and comparing that to the original file- if the ratio of uncompressed:compressed is too high, stop reading.
+	- A fourm post I found suggested checking the size of the tmp folder, and comparing that to the original file- if the ratio of uncompressed:compressed is too high, stop reading.

-options menu
+- options menu

-	(make these settings persistent somehow)
+	- (make these settings persistent somehow)

-	Where to save to?
+	- Where to save to?

-	How to sort the lines?
+	- How to sort the lines?

-	How many lines to read at one time?
+	- How many lines to read at one time?

-	options to remove redundant lines of passwords
+	- options to remove redundant lines of passwords

-	make directory searching non-recursive
+	- make directory searching non-recursive

-	make multi-file logs cohesive, instead of split
+	- make multi-file logs cohesive, instead of split

-	stop after XXXXMB parsed
+	- stop after XXXXMB parsed

-clean up
+- clean up

-	why my formatting succ so much pls fix, future me
+	- why my formatting succ so much pls fix, future me

-	figure out how to format python code
+	- figure out how to format python code

-	why all these random variables happening everywhere
+	- why all these random variables happening everywhere

-	dem import statements
+	- dem import statements

+	- nicer exceptions

+		- eg. say "file name too long truncating to XXXX" instead of crashing with an exception

-QoL
+- QoL

-	line count suffixes
+	- line count suffixes

-	better explanations on the -h screen
+	- better explanations on the -h screen

-	faster reading
+	- faster reading

-		mmem is how I wanna do it, but honestly mmem scares me
+		- mmem is how I wanna do it, but honestly mmem scares me

-	there's probably optimizations everywhere to be made
+	- there's probably optimizations everywhere to be made

-	improve the spin loader
+	- improve the spin loader

-		threading, basically
+		- threading, basically

-	add file filtering to readFile()
+	- add file filtering to readFile()

-	The read speed seems wildly inconsistent- see logParservsGrep06-05-19.png

 Email altmcman@gmail.com if you have suggestions or problems